rwxrob/bonzai/README.md

 ![logo](logo.png)

-Yes, "banzai" is something people yell going into battle.
-But isn't that what making command line utilities in Go (instead of your favorite shell script) actually is?
+Yes, "banzai" is something people yell going into battle, and battle is exactly what it feels like to conquer your monstrous collection of shell scripts, completion bloated rc files, and man pages (if you even got that far).

-And yes, "bonsai" trees are well-manicured, meticulously crafted, miniature trees that rival their larger cousins, just like Bonzai command and data node trees.
-They are unlike anything you've probably encountered so far, no getopt dashes (we kind of hate them), no ugly commander interface to learn, no 12637 lines of shell tab completion bloat to source before your command will complete, just well manicured nested-tab-complete-with-magical-aliases-enabled commands organized into rooted node trees for your command-line enjoyment.
+"Bonsai" trees are well-manicured, meticulously crafted, miniature *real* trees that rival their larger cousins, much like a Bonzai composite command tree.

+Bonzai trees are unlike anything you've likely encountered so far, no getopt dashes, no ugly commander interface language to learn, no 12637 lines of shell tab completion bloat to source before your command will complete, just well manicured nested-tab-complete-with-magical-aliases-enabled commands organized into rooted node trees for your command-line enjoyment.
 Your right-pinky will be particularly grateful.

-But wait, there's more!
-What about all those other tasks you need to do to make a command line application honorable in anyone's eyes?
-Tools are needed.

 ## "It's spelled bonsai/banzai."